 The LoRaWAN specification provides a few methods to detect connectivity loss, but the specification is silent on exactly when a device should consider itself stranded, and what it should do in response.
 These decisions are left up to the application layer.
 There are a few different methods of detecting a connection loss:

 The easiest-to-grasp method for detecting a connection loss is what happens when an end device transmits a confirmed message upstream that is not acknowledged by the network.
-Section 18.4 of the LoRaWAN1.0.2 specification includes a table and provides examples of when an end device should lower its data rate upon not receiving an acknowledgement.
-Basically, the end device will lower its data rate one step every time two acknowledgements are not received.
+Section 18.4 of the LoRaWAN1.0.2 specification includes a table and provides examples of when an end device should lower its data rate upon not receiving an acknowledgment.
+Basically, the end device will lower its data rate one step every time two acknowledgments are not received.

 This method is not recommended because sending a link check request command will take an additional byte in the upstream frame.
 While this may not matter most of the time, at data rate 0 aka spreading factor 10, devices only have 11 bytes of payload available in the US band.
-Additionally if this link check frame is sent every 10 messages as an example, then a connection state is only detected for those frames containing the link check request.
+Additionally, if this link check frame is sent every 10 messages as an example, then a connection state is only detected for those frames containing the link check request.
 Compared to using the ADRACKReq bit which would be in every upstream message (after a delay), with no additional payload requirement.

 End devices could include a link check request in every single upstream frame, but at that point it would make more sense to just switch to confirmed upstream transmissions and again not be burdened by the additional payload requirement.